Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         The following keys are required to be present in the json: multi_session_mode, executable_path and enable_pre_launch Requires ad_domain_id, username and password in plain text.
         Available for Horizon 8 2006 and later.

+    `update_farm(self, farm_data: dict, farm_id: str)`
+    :   Updates a farm.

+        Requires farm_data as a dict
+        Available for Horizon 8 2103 and later.

     `update_rds_server(self, rds_server_id: str, max_sessions_count_configured: int, max_sessions_type_configured: str, enabled: bool = True)`
     :   Schedule/reschedule a request to update the image in an instant clone desktop pool